 LNG constitutes a real strategic advantage for the Group, as it does for all energy players around the globe: it is the ideal solution for transporting natural gas that comes from deposits located in faraway areas where it has proven impossible to build gas pipelines.
 LNG thus contributes to natural gas supply diversification and securement in Europe.

-- the Montoir-de-Bretagne LNG terminal with an LNG capacity of 10 Gm3/year
+- the Montoir-de-Bretagne LNG terminal (capacity 10 Gm3/year)

 More on the same topic

 Discover the new tariffs and services at Elengy and Fosmax LNG's terminals

 With our new offer, set course for improved performance!
 Elengy and Fosmax LNG, at the cutting edge of commercial innovation.

 In Elengy, we're committed to help you to solve operational problems whatever your challenges and restrictions are.
 Whether…

 Transhipment of LNG between two LNG carriers at Montoir-de-Bretagne

 On August 7, 2013, Elengy and the Port of Nantes Saint-Nazaire successfully completed their first transhipment of liquefied…